ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Enscrambled

-This is an another AES Encryption program that acts as a ransomware virus in Linux.
+This is a simple AES Encryption program intended for distributing copyrighted material without DMCA takedown from companies.

 # What is This?